 Prime Minister Binyamin Netanyahu announced on Wednesday that he supports the

-so-called boycott bill, which was approved by the Knesset on Monday and has
+"Boycott Bill," which was approved by the Knesset on Monday and has since faced

-since faced protests and High Court of Justice petitions challenging
+protests and petitions to the High Court challenging it.

-Following a Kadima-initiated Knesset session on “the Netanyahu
+Kadima-initiated Knesset session on "the Netanyahu government's failures," the

 Leftist groups unite to stop Knesset boycott bill

 Knesset c'tee approves bill outlawing boycotts on Israel

 "Don't be confused – I authorized the bill.
 If I hadn't

 authorized it, it wouldn't have gotten here," he said.
 "I am opposed to boycotts

 against Israel and boycotts against groups within Israel.
 I oppose boycotts of